Cross-moments computation for stochastic context-free grammars: Conclusion

 \section{Conclusion}

-In this paper we considered the problem of computing the cross-moments and the conditional cross-moments of a vector variable represented by a stochastic context-free grammar.
-The recursive formulas for cross-moments of arbitrary order are obtained, and the previously developed formulas for moments~\cite{Hutchins_72},~\cite{Wetherell_80} and conditional cross-moments \cite{Li_Eisner_09} are derived as special cases.
+In this paper we considered the problem of computing the cross-moments and the conditional cross-moments of a vector variable represented by a stochastic context-free grammar.~We proposed new algorithms, which are derived by differentiation of the recursive equations for the moment-generating function \cite{Lund_04}, which are obtained from the algorithms for computing the partition function of a \textit{SCFG} \cite{Nederhof_Satta_08a} for the cross-moments and with the inside algorithm \cite{Lari_Young_90}, \cite{Goodman_99} for the conditional cross-moments.
+In this way, we obtained the algorithms which can be considered as a generalization of the previously developed formulas for moments~\cite{Hutchins_72},~\cite{Wetherell_80} and conditional cross-moments \cite{Hwa_00}, \cite{Li_Eisner_09}.

+The computation of cross-moments may be demanding and often infeasible.
+The proposed method for its solution via the computation of moment-generating function turned out to be a very elegant and powerful way.
+In the future, we hope that this idea can successfully be reused in the theory of formal languages for the computation of cross moments of string and tree automata \cite{Calera_Carrasco_98}, \cite{Cortes_Mohri_04}.